YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 DSE/MUPIP Error: MUPIP INTEG or DSE can report this error.
 This indicates that none of the database files specified in the Global Directory could be opened (or they do not exist).

 Action: Ensure the proper assignment for the environment variable, gtmglbdir/logical name GTM$GBLDIR.
-Verify that the database file9s) specified in the Global Directory exist and that their protection allows access.
-Also, refer to the 'MUPIP INTEG Error Messages' table in the Chapter 11-Maintaining Database Integrity, chapter of the Administration and Operations Guide.
+Verify that the database files specified in the Global Directory exist and that their protection allows access.
+Also, refer to the 'MUPIP INTEG Error Messages' table in the `Chapter 11 - Maintaining Database Integrity of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.

 -------------------
 DBNOTDB